-Academic Mentoring is a developmental academic support program that complements Academic Advising, which together comprise Advising at Otis.
+Academic Mentoring is a developmental academic support program that complements Academic Advising.
+Together, these programs comprise Advising at Otis.

 Academic Mentoring provides sequential, guided discussion and fosters student reflection about individual educational and career path issues.
 Research shows that guided discussions of issues that impact students' sense of control over their academic outcomes enhance overall student success.
 For example, Academic Mentoring helps students to: